TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Updated successfully (elapsed 2297s).
     ```

-1. Confirm SDC's health with `sdc-healthcheck` and `sdcadm check-health`.
+1. Confirm SDC's health with `sdcadm check-health`.

+## Update Platform

+[SmartOS](https://smartos.org/) is the operating system, the platform, of
+SmartDataCenter.
+You'll often update the platform image (PI) at the same
+time you install SDC updates.
+You might not reboot the headnode or
+compute nodes (CN) right away.
+You will likely "install" new PI more
+freqently than the rest of SDC, so that you on reboot you benefit from
+the most reliable and secure OS.

 1. Download and "install" the latest platform image: